-Choose a civic issue of interest to you and consider the following questions:
+Once you have chosen a civic issue of interest to you, you should consider the following: